 Prepping is vital, and this includes cleansing, exfoliating, and moisturizing.
 You can also use a toner or micellar water to neutralize the skin.
 Ice also works as a simple yet effective remedy to help shrink large pores before applying your makeup.

 Choose skin care and makeup that’s suitable for your skin type.
 You must use products that are specifically designed to help prime and smooth your skin.
+So, before learning how to make your pores smaller, check out these recommended products.

 What You Need